pivotal/blog/content/post/pairing-on-data-science.md

 title: Pairing for Data Scientists
 ---

 He ya!
 Happy 2016!!
-It's been two months working as a data scientist at Pivotal Labs, London now and the journey so far has been nothing but exciting.
+It's been two months working on the Pivotal Labs Data Science Team in London now and the journey so far has been nothing but exciting.
 I have been introduced to new working methodologies in a data science environment; pair programming being one of them.
 For those thinking that there goes another vague buzzword...

-Data science (DS), for me, is essentially getting to know your own venture better by delving deeper into all the information you can have, discovering its nitty-gritty and using this valuable piece to influence your future affluently.
+Data science (DS), for me, is essentially getting to know your own venture better by delving deeper into all the information you can have, discovering its nitty-gritty and using the valuable details to influence your future affluently.

-Others might be a bit inquisitive about how can you pair together on a DS task?
-I was too when I first interacted with the DS EMEA team in London.But after pairing on different DS use cases, I feel pairing can be a great enablement technique.
+Others might be a bit inquisitive about pairing on a DS task?
+I was too when I first interacted with the DS EMEA team in London.
+We've found that pairing works well with data science, and I wanted to share some of my experiences and tips for getting started with pair data science.

+I feel pairing can be a great enablement technique.
 While pairing with clients, it makes them feel more involved.
 By developing a use case together they understand the code base better than a regular handover session at the end of project cycle.
 In the process, you understand the business requirements better which helps to speed up the process.
 Pairing with a colleague makes exploration and development of a DS use case much more fun.
 It helps in exchanging knowledge and skills.

-“Pairing is sharing” as one of my colleagues always tell me :).
-It is a concentrated cohesive effort that helps in fast iterative development; a great way to enable each other and develop something in synergy.
-Above all ..

-_Pairing is a great bonding exercise, I would recommend giving it a shot!_

 ## Pair Programming and Data Science??
 {{< responsive-figure src="/images/pairing_ds_logo.png" class="right small" >}}